 Nested paging is allowed only if the host has paging enabled.
-CPUID function 8000_000A.EDX[0] indicates that nested paging is available.
+Support for nested paging is indicated by CPUID Fn8000_000A_EDX[NP] = 1.
 If VMRUN is executed with hCR0.PG cleared to zero and NP_ENABLE set to 1, VMRUN terminates with #VMEXIT(VMEXIT_INVALID).
+See Section 3.3, "Processor Feature Identification," on page 63 for more information on using the CPUID instruction.